syntaqx/cookie/README.md

 cookie.PopulateFromCookies(r, &c)
 ```

-In order to sign cookies, you must provide a signing key:
+In order to sign cookies however, you must provide a signing key:

 ```go
 signingKey := []byte("super-secret-key")